digipolisantwerp/antwerp-ui_angular/packages/code-snippet/README.md

 ></aui-code-snippet>
 ```

-### Process Markdown with code snippets
+### Process markdown with code snippets
-If you have some Markdown that contains code snippets, the component can also deal with that.
+If you have some markdown that contains code snippets, the component can also deal with that.

 *Create a service to get the markdown (this is just an example of getting a local markdown file):*